rocky-linux/os-autoinst-distri-rocky/README.md

 It is very important, therefore, that needles have the correct tags.
 Any needle which is expected to match for tests run in *any* language must have no `LANGUAGE` tags.
 Other needles must have the appropriate tag(s) for the languages they are expected to match.
 The safest option if you are unsure is to set no `LANGUAGE` tag(s).
 The only danger of this is that missing translations may not be caught.

 Note that tags of the form `ENV-INSTLANG-(anything)` are useless artefacts and should be removed.

+## Licensing and credits

+The contents of this repository are available under the GPL, version 3 or any later version.
+A copy is included as COPYING.
+Note that we do not include the full GPL header in every single test file as they are quite short and this would waste a lot of space.

+The tools and tests in this repository are maintained by the [Fedora QA team](https://fedoraproject.org/wiki/QA).
+We are grateful to the [openSUSE](https://opensuse.org) team for developing openQA, and for the [openSUSE tests](https://github.com/os-autoinst/os-autoinst-distri-opensuse) on which this repository was initially based (and from which occasional pieces are still borrowed).